Artwork

 Manage episode 487100847 series 58

-Content provided by ABC Radio and ABC listen.
-All podcast content including episodes, graphics, and podcast descriptions are uploaded and provided directly by ABC Radio and ABC listen or their podcast platform partner.
+Content provided by ABC Radio.
+All podcast content including episodes, graphics, and podcast descriptions are uploaded and provided directly by ABC Radio or their podcast platform partner.
 If you believe someone is using your copyrighted work without your permission, you can follow the process outlined here https://staging.podcastplayer.com/legal.

 The International commitment to ban landmines is wavering.
 Several European countries are reversing their opposition to using them.
 The shift comes as disarmament negotiators struggle to regulate the spread of "killer robots" — AI-controlled autonomous weapons.
 So, is the future of weapons containment and control under threat?
 And are treaties signed in peace always likely to be vulnerable during times of war?